arun2728/mcp-python-weather-forecast/readme.md

    ```
    pip install mcp openai
    ```
-   - mcp: The MCP SDK for Python (lets us build servers and clients).
-   - openai: The library to use OpenAI Models.

 4. Setup the .env file:
    Create a .env file in your project directory with the following content: